 For more introductory information:

-Visit the website of the International Association for Anthroposophic Medicinal Associations.
+Visit the website of the International Federation for Anthroposophic Medicinal Associations.

 Read a review article on Anthroposophic Medicine: Kienle G, Albonico HU, Baars E, Hamre H, Zimmermann P, Kiene H.

 “Anthroposophic Medicine: An Integrative Medical System Originating in Europe” Global Advances in Health and Medicine November 2013, 2, 6.

 Resources for more in-depth reading about Anthroposophic Medicine as a general practice:

 A 2012 summary of the development of Anthroposophic medical institutions and practitioners worldwide, released by the International Association for Anthroposophic Medical Associations (IVAA).

 Lowering High Blood Pressure: The Three-type Approach, a holistic self-care guide to for finding individualized support for healthy lifestyle, healthy body and healthy soul life.

 Anthroposophic Medicine for the Family, an accessible guide describing many practical ways to support family health naturally; written by a physician from Milan, Dr. Sergio Maria Francardo.

 Comprehensive 2006 review of efficacy, costs, and safety of anthroposophic medicine, with special comments on research methodology.
 Kienle G, Kiene H, Albonico HU.
 Anthroposophic Medicine: Effectiveness, Utility, Costs, Safety.
 Stuttgart and New York: Schattauer, 2006.
 ISBN-10:3-7945-2495-0 and ISBN-13:978-3-7945-2495-2.